 You guys… I love everything about this room.
 Eeeep!
 Let me give you a peek at our small bathroom design remodel pictures and show you around…

 Small Bathroom Design Challenges

-Until our vanity came and we realized it was WAY to deep for the space.
-I set out to find another option, but just loved this one so much.
+Until our vanity came and we realized it was WAY too deep for space.
+I set out to find another option but just loved this one so much.
 Nothing else measured up.
 So we did what any sane renovation family would do and found a friend to slice the vanity in 1/2 for us!
 We took off 1/2 the depth and it now fits perfectly in the small bathroom design.

 All is well that ends pretty… I like to say.
 But, be sure you leave wiggle room if taking on a small bathroom is in your future.

 Small Bathroom Design Tricks